warengonzaga/fork-corner/README.md

 ## What is Fork Corner

-This is my modern approach to the very old style of adding a "Fork me on Github" label.
+A modern approach to the old style of adding "Fork Me" ribbon or label in a open source project's landing page.

 ## Features